SirVeggie/Dynasty-Builder/README.md

 - A ranged attack can be evaded by rolling 2 or higher
   - This value can be increased by supporting with additional ships (+2 per ship)

+### City siege
+- During an attack on a city, only the attacker throws the dice
+- If the attacker's combat power exceeds the city's defense, the city is destroyed
+- A tie proceeds in the same way as a normal battle

+### Spells

 ## Recruiting and disbanding
 - One unit can be recruited per city
 - Unit limit is city count + 1
   - 4 cities -> unit limit is 5
 - City spawn radius is the same as city radius
-- Enemy troop within city border limits spawn radius to enemy distance to enemy - 2
+- Closest enemy troop to a city limits its spawn radius to: [ *distance to enemy - 2 ]
-  - Example: When enemy troop is within 3 tiles from the city, spawn radius is limited to radius 1
+  - Example: When an enemy troop is within 3 tiles of the city, its spawn radius is limited to 1
-- Troop can be disbanded within city range of any level
+- Troops can be disbanded from within friendly territory

 - - -